The Arteries of the Pelvis

 In this article we will look at the anatomy of the pelvic arteries, detailing their anatomical course, branches and their clinical relevance.

-Major Arteries of the Pelvis: Internal Iliac and its branches
+Major Arteries of the Pelvis: Internal Iliac

 The internal iliac artery is the major artery of the pelvis.
 It originates at the bifurcation of the common iliac artery into its internal and external branches, as shown in Figure 1.
 This approximately occurs at vertebral level L5-S1.